Noncontact Respiratory Anomaly Detection Using Infrared Light-Wave Sensing: Human Breathing Patterns

 \item \textbf{Hypopnea}: In hypopnea, the breathing becomes shallow with at least 50\% decrease in the regular air flow volume for $\geq$10 seconds~\cite{Leung2012,Weinreich2009,Ucar2017}.

-\item \textbf{Kussmaul's breathing}: When tachypnea and hyperpnea occur together and thus the breathing becomes rapid, deep and labored, then it is known as Kussmaul's breathing.
-So, in Kussmaul's breathing, both of breathing depth and rate will be higher than those of Eupnea or normal breathing~\cite{BarbosaPereira2017,Rehman2021,Fekr2014,Moraes2019,Yuan2013}. \end{enumerate}
+\item \textbf{Kussmaul's breathing}: It refers to a condition where tachypnea and hyperpnea coexist, resulting in rapid, deep, and labored breathing.
+In Kussmaul's breathing, both the depth and rate of breathing exceed those of eupnea or normal breathing~\cite{BarbosaPereira2017,Rehman2021,Moraes2019,Yuan2013}. \end{enumerate}

-The above 7 types of breathing will be addressed in this study.
-There are a few other more complicated breathing patterns too like Cheyne-Stoke's, Biot's and apneustic breathing which are composed of periods of these 7 base classes~\cite{Rehman2021,Fekr2014,Fekr2016,Lorenzi-Filho1999,Tinoco2019,Yuan2013, Purnomo2021}.